TheStormWeaver/Front-End/ReactJS/02.Components Basic Idea/README.md

-# About
+# Overview
-"counter-app" is an app, that focuses on testing some of the basic functionalities of react.
-It consists of an basic counter app, that adds in +1 to the counter on every click, while "react-component-basics" focuses on different approaches to displaying components and an overall showcase of the basics of components  in react.
+The apps above are basic react apps, that were created to exercise the basic functional component structure in react, with "counter-app", consisting of an basic counter app, that adds in +1 to the counter on every click. "react-component-basics" focuses on different approaches to displaying components and an overall showcase of the basics of components in react.

 ## Content
 - Components Overview;